shahrk/feature-hunt/README.md

 ## Setup

+In the project directory run `git config --local core.hooksPath hooks` to make sure you have access to the Git Hooks

 Make sure you run `npm install` before trying to run any of the [available scripts](#available-scripts).

 ## Available Scripts